 It’s the first half of the 1980s.
 There’s a deceptively stupid, smiling old man rabid to destroy the middle class

-crushing art through irony and the most recent artistic resistance to capitalistic conformity, punk rock, through
+is crushing art through irony and the most recent artistic resistance to capitalistic conformity, punk rock,

 Poison and Antidote is available in hardcover, paperback, and as an e-book.